lucee/lucee-docs/docs/04.guides/13.Various/24.rest-services/page.md

 ### 4. Creating the REST example application ###

-After having defined the REST service with the virtual path 'metrics' mapped to the full path "C:\path-to-location-with-your-rest-components\", we can now create a CFC-Component named *System.cfc* with the following code:
+After having defined the REST service with the virtual path 'metrics' mapped to the full path "C:\path-to-location-with-your-rest-components\", we can now create a CFC-Component named *System.cfc* in that directory with the following code:

 ```
 component restpath="/system"  rest="true" {